Minigrants for Undergraduate Research & Creative Activities

 • Research-related domestic travel (mileage/airfare/university vehicle rental), for off campus research, not conference travel.

-• Stipends for human subjects to participate in surveys must have appropriate IRB approval for use of human subjects.
+• Stipends for human subjects to participate in surveys.
+Applicants must have appropriate IRB approval for use of human subjects.
 Proof of approval must be submitted with the application for consideration.

 *All purchased supplies, materials, and computer software are University property and must remain in the faculty mentor’s laboratory or home department.